evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 - Don't get confused with the difference between $- \sqrt{9}$ = -3 and $\sqrt{-9}$  = No Real Solution :
 - $i = \sqrt{-1}$ : $\sqrt{-9} = \sqrt{-1} \cdot \sqrt{9}$ : $\sqrt{-9} = i \cdot \sqrt{9}$ : 3i
 - When working with multiplication and division, we must change the form first.
-- A **complex number** is formed using the *imaginary unit* along with our *real numbers* : Let 'a' and 'b' be any two real numbers : $a + bi$ - In order to add or subtract complex numbers, we use our commutative, associative, and distributive properties. - To add complex numbers, you combine the **real parts** and combine the **imaginary parts** separately.
+- A **complex number** is formed using the *imaginary unit* along with our *real numbers* : Let 'a' and 'b' be any two real numbers : $a + bi$ - In order to add or subtract complex numbers, we use our commutative, associative, and distributive properties. - To add complex numbers, you combine the **real parts** and combine the **imaginary parts** separately. - basically, you are combing like terms
 - $a + bi$ : **Standard Form of a Complex Number**
+- We Multiply two complex numbers using the same methods we used for polynomials
 ### 📝 Definition of the Imaginary Unit ($i$)

 The imaginary unit, denoted as **$i$**, is a mathematical concept defined to be the solution to the equation $x^2 = -1$.